domichal/launcher/README.md

 Whether you installed **mylauncher** manually or using installation script, reverse the changes listed in manual installation [steps](#install-manually).

 ---
-You may also like my GameShell launcher [mod](https://github.com/domichal/GameSH-Theme-Greey).
+You may also like my GameShell [dark skin](https://github.com/domichal/GameSH-Theme-Greey).